-This Strategic Research Agenda (SRA) has been produced by the AM Sub-Platform, as an update to the previous Additive Manufacturing (AM) SRAs produced and to highlight priority areas for future development.
+This Strategic Research Agenda (SRA) has been produced by the AM Sub-Platform as an update to the previous strategy documents produced.
+It also aims to highlight the priority areas for future development in and across the Additive Manufacturing (AM) landscape.